INRIA/scikit-learn-mooc/slides/ml_concepts.md

 distribution of the sepal and petal measurements for the different iris species, we can see that petal length and width single well out setosa.

+*But how can we deal with more complex, more numerous data? *

-The benefit of machine-learning is that it automates the creation of these rules from the data, including their details, such as where exactly to set the threshold.
+**The benefit of machine-learning is that it automates the creation of rules from the data, including their details, such as where exactly to set the threshold.**

+*In concrete terms, machine learning allow predictions from data, based for instance on predictive analyses.*

 ---
 class: center, middle